-We who have access to the whole counsel of God have a fuller understanding that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us and we recognise the futility of questioning God's authority or challenging God's power when we are compassed about by evil.
-We discover from the Scriptures that His grace is sufficient no matter what we have to face.. and that if we trust Him through all the difficulties and dangers of life, we are granted an ever deepening knowledge of His Person and an expanded insight into His gracious character, His eternal faithfulness, His amazing grace and His unsurpassed glory.
+We who have access to the whole counsel of God, have a fuller understanding that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us, and we recognise the futility of questioning God's authority or challenging God's power when we are compassed about by evil.
+We discover from the Scriptures that His grace is sufficient no matter what we have to face, and that if we trust Him through all the difficulties and dangers of life, we are granted an ever deepening knowledge of His Person and an expanded insight into His gracious character, His eternal faithfulness, His amazing grace, and His unsurpassed glory.

-Despite his complaining and challenges to God, and although he spoke inadvisably to the Lord..
-Job never denounced God nor cursed His name.. which is what that slippery serpent - who is called the devil and Satan, boasted would happen in His initial challenge to God.
-Thus Job is identified as man who glorified God before this evil accuser of man's enemy.. proving Satan's challenge to God to be false.
-And as a result Job's understanding of the magnificence and goodness of God was increased and intensified.
-He finally repented of his foolish complaining, his foolhardy challenges and his ill-considered words.. for through it Job has come to a deeper and more intimate knowledge and understanding of God - and so he confesses to the Lord: I have heard of You by the hearing of the ear; but now my eye sees You.
+Despite his complaining and challenges to God, and although he spoke inadvisably to the Lord, Job never denounced God nor cursed His name which is what that slippery serpent, who is called the devil and Satan, boasted would happen in His initial challenge to God.
+Thus, Job is identified as a man who glorified God even when his life became unimaginably difficult, proving Satan's challenge to God to be false.
+And as a result, Job's understanding of the magnificence and goodness of God was increased and intensified.
+He finally repented of his foolish complaining, his foolhardy challenges, and his ill-considered words, for through it Job has come to a deeper and more intimate knowledge and understanding of God and so he confesses to the Lord: "I have heard of You by the hearing of the ear; but now my eye sees You."

-In Christ we too can prove the wicked allegations against the goodness of God to be fictitious and false - which brings honour to His name... so that like Job we too will one day be able to declare: I have heard of You by the hearing of the ear; but now my spiritual eye of understanding sees You and praises You.
+In Christ, we too can prove the wicked allegations against the goodness of God to be fictitious and false so that like Job we can bring honour to His name and be able to declare: "I have heard of You by the hearing of the ear; but now my spiritual eye of understanding sees You and praises You."